JohnnieXDU/EmotionUI/README.md

  After the training, remember to move the new weights to "weights" folder, and rename it with the "ui_weights.pth".

 ## P.S.
- The current FER network is vgg16 for simplicity.
-Current prediction is based on 2D result.
+ The current FER network is implemented by vgg16 for simplicity.
+Current predictions are based on 2D (RGB texture) result.

  One can easily change the network as you wish.